 and approved by the President on XXXXX.

 Every semester, graduate students must be registered in a course or in GS 700 or have an approved educational leave.
 Registration in GS 700 is restricted to graduate students who have completed all course work and have been advanced to candidacy.
 Registration in a course or in GS 700 also is required in winter or summer session if that is when a student plans to submit their thesis and graduate.
+Registration in GS 700 is CR/NC only.
 Registration in winter or summer session is not required if the thesis was submitted to the Thesis and Dissertation Office by the fall or spring deadline and if the student is required to complete only the thesis formatting edits after submission.
 Although no unit credit is added to the student’s program or transcript, GS 700 is considered as one unit of concurrent enrollment credit for fee payment purposes, payable online or in person by the published fee payment deadline.
 Registration for GS 700 constitutes enrollment in the university, including for scholarship eligibility purposes.

 VERSION A [as proposed by CEPC]